JackonLI/Pac-Man_3100_A8/README.md

 This will launch the game window, where you can choose a mode and start playing.

+# Guidence for creating the local database for user's local host

+Steps for setting up sql and pymysql:

+1. Install the sql client.

+Interface according to the mysql.png in the document

+2. Modify login_data.py the code section and set the host to the name and password of the client on your computer to complete the link

+3. Use the connect method to connect to our database.
+For example,

+`db = pymysql.connect(host="localhost", user="root", password="password", database="test", charset="utf8")`

+4. Then get the cursor by(this is for fetch your data in the database)

+`cursor = db.cursor()`

+5. Then follow the basic mysql syntax, call the cursor.execute() method to run mysql commands with pymysql.
+For example, This is optional because our program code is completed settings, you can reset it according to your preference.

+`cursor.execute("CREATE TABLE IF NOT EXISTS proj_db(\
+   name VARCHAR(100) NOT NULL,\
+   password VARCHAR(100) NOT NULL,\
+   score int,\
+   PRIMARY KEY (name)\
+)")`

 # Group Members and Contribution